Faculty Principal, Galen Health Fellows Living/Learning Community

 ANTH 730: Theory Through Ethnography

-David’s primary research explores the dynamic and often conflicting relationship between vernacular forms of medicine and biomedicine.
+David’s primary research explores explores how power—be it political, economic, or social—shapes health outcomes for vulnerable populations.
 Underlying this broad project is an interest in how power comes to shape the terms of engagement, and indeed the very meanings, of health, healing, and therapeutic practice among differently positioned actors.
-In this regard, he is interested in epistemic violence—that is how biomedicine establishes its truth claims on healing efficacy and how subaltern forms of healing respond to this process.
+In this regard, he is interested in epistemic violence—that is how biomedicine establishes its truth claims on healing efficacy and how subaltern populations, as well as forms of healing respond to this process.

 2012 Simmons, David